Experts are warning of a potential Covid-19 surge while several governors are loosening restrictions - KTVZ

 Experts are warning of a potential Covid-19 surge while several governors are loosening restrictions

+Many public health leaders across the US have urged states to at least wait for far more inoculations and much lower cases levels before easing safety measures, pointing to an increasing spread of more-transmissible coronavirus variants that could spark another surge in cases.

+“This is a gigantic mistake,” Dr. Jonathan Reiner, professor of medicine at George Washington University, said Tuesday of the Texas and Mississippi announcements.
+“We’ve seen this movie, and it doesn’t turn out well.”

-With less than 7% of residents in his state fully vaccinated and as communities are still reeling from a devastating series of winter storms, Texas Gov. Greg Abbott issued an executive order rescinding most of his previous virus-related orders.
-The order lifts the statewide mask mandate and allows businesses to operate at 100% capacity, effective March 10.
+With less than 7% of residents in his state fully vaccinated, Texas Gov. Greg Abbott issued an executive order lifting a statewide mask mandate and allowing businesses to operate at 100% capacity, effective March 10.

-The governor said that a county judge could opt to use mitigation strategies if Covid-19 hospitalizations in any of the state’s 22 hospital regions rise above 15% of the hospital bed capacity in that region for seven days straight.
-But they cannot impose jail time for people who don’t follow Covid-19 orders nor can residents be penalized for not wearing masks, he said.
+The governor said county leaders may opt to use mitigation strategies if regional Covid-19 hospitalizations rise above 15% of bed capacity for seven days straight.
+But they cannot impose jail time for people who don’t follow Covid-19 orders, nor can residents be penalized for not wearing masks, he said.

-In Mississippi, Gov. Tate Reeves said starting Wednesday, the state would be lifting its county mask mandates and allowing businesses to operate at full capacity.
+In Mississippi, Gov. Tate Reeves said starting Wednesday the state would lift its county mask mandates and allow businesses to operate at full capacity.

 “Our hospitalizations and case numbers have plummeted, and the vaccine is being rapidly distributed.
 It is time,” he wrote on Twitter.

-However, health experts say now is not the time to lift the restrictions.

-“This is a gigantic mistake,” Dr. Jonathan Reiner, professor of medicine at George Washington University, said of the Texas and Mississippi announcements.
-“We’ve seen this movie and it doesn’t turn out well.”

-Ohio’s Gov. Mike DeWine also announced revisions to public health orders, including dropping the 300-person limit for events at banquet centers while Michigan Gov. Gretchen Whitmer unveiled a series of eased restrictions taking effect Friday, including expanded capacity for restaurants, retail, gyms, stadiums and other facilities.
+Ohio Gov. Mike DeWine also announced revisions to public health orders Tuesday, including dropping a 300-person limit for events at banquet centers.
+Michigan Gov. Gretchen Whitmer unveiled a series of eased restrictions taking effect Friday, including expanded capacity for restaurants, retail, gyms, stadiums and other facilities.

-In Chicago, officials announced indoor capacity at bars, restaurants and other businesses can now be increased to 50% and bars and restaurants will be allowed to remain open until 1 a.m.

-And in Louisiana, the majority of businesses — including restaurants and salons — will be allowed to move to 75% capacity, while religious services will no longer have capacity limits, the governor said.
+And in Louisiana, the majority of businesses — including restaurants and salons — will be allowed to operate at 75% capacity starting Wednesday, while religious services will no longer have capacity limits, the governor said.

 Testing demand is dropping

-It’s true that cases are down from their January peak and experts were encouraged by a steady decline in Covid-19 case numbers for several weeks.

-But it’s important to note two factors: First, the steep weeks-long decline of cases that was reported in the US seems to have leveled off, according to the CDC director.
-And that plateau comes at still very high numbers — with the US averaging more than 65,000 new cases daily for the past week.
+The US averaged more than 65,400 new cases a day over the last week, far below a peak average of more than 249,700 day reached on January 8.
+But the rate of decline has recently slowed — the average was just above 70,000 a week ago, according to Johns Hopkins University data.

+And the current case average is still high in context — it’s very close to the highest average of last summer, which was around 67,030 on July 20.

-And second, fewer people appear to be getting tested although Covid-19 testing remains a powerful tool in the country’s battle against the virus, according to the CDC.
+Also, fewer people appear to be getting tested, according to the US Centers for Disease Control and Prevention.

 In the week that ended Monday, the US recorded an average of about 1.5 million Covid-19 tests daily, according to data from the COVID Tracking Project.